sourcescapeio/sourcescape-cli/README.md

 For more advanced queries, it's helpful to have an understanding of what's going on behind the scenes.

 As you're modifying queries in the visual interface, you're actually manipulating an underlying query language called SrcLog.
+You can see the raw SrcLog for a query by going into the menu and hitting "Debug".

 SrcLog is a logic programming language, basically a very stripped down version of ProLog or DataLog.

 There are variables, denoted by capital letters A-Z. You can also define constraints on both the variables and relationships behind the variables.